sailpoint-oss/golang-sdk/api_triggers_v1/docs/Models/MachineidentitydeletedMachineIdentity.md

 ### NewMachineidentitydeletedMachineIdentity

-`func NewMachineidentitydeletedMachineIdentity(id string, created time.Time, modified time.Time, subtype string, manuallyEdited bool, ) *MachineidentitydeletedMachineIdentity`
+`func NewMachineidentitydeletedMachineIdentity(id string, created SailPointTime, modified SailPointTime, subtype string, manuallyEdited bool, ) *MachineidentitydeletedMachineIdentity`

 NewMachineidentitydeletedMachineIdentity instantiates a new MachineidentitydeletedMachineIdentity object This constructor will assign default values to properties that have it defined,